-Employers can easily post opportunities for NC State students and alumni via our ePACK database.
-Organizations may request an account & post a job in a single step, and approval typically takes between 48-72 hours.
-The ePACK database is intended as a resource for NC State students seeking high-impact, career-related opportunities that can be connected to degree programs offered at our institution.
+Employers can post opportunities for NC State students and alumni via ePACK .
+Organizations may request an account & post a job in a single step.
+Note: Employer account approvals may take up to 10 business days, while job posting reviews may take 7-10 days. ePACK is intended as a resource for NC State students seeking high-impact, major-related opportunities that can be connected to degree programs offered at NC State.

 - Full-time entry level (0-3 years): these are jobs that a student would seek after completing their degree at NC State.
 Jobs should require a student to use the skills and experiences gained while in college, and relate to majors and degrees provided by NC State.